 - Can the phone service in your home dial 1-800 numbers?
 This is a requirement of PERS units.

 - Does your phone require a "9" to dial out?
 If so, this requirement may need to be removed before the unit can successfully connect to the Response Center.

-- If your unit is not displaying a constant green light: Check to ensure the unit’s antenna is screwed tightly onto the unit and is in a vertical position.
+- If you have a cellular PERS with an antenna, check to ensure the unit’s antenna is screwed tightly onto the unit and is in a vertical position.
 (3G only; 4G LTE units do not have antennas.)

 - Try moving the unit closer to a window to improve cell signal.

 - Make sure the unit is not close to other major electrical appliances and cordless phone base units.